How To Kick Somebody Out of your Hulu Account

 Clearly, if you were too poor (or cheap) to purchase your own subscription back in the day, you’re not likely to splurge on the family account option.
 If your account has been infiltrated by a hacker or an ex, you’re even less likely to welcome to sharing your stream.

 It might hurt your heart a little to make these changes, but be strong.
 Say to yourself:

 “My monthly Hulu bill already costs more than enough as it is.
 I need to boot these freeloaders immediately and catch up on Marvel’s Runaways.”

 Kicking Hulu Account Freeloaders to the Curb

-In this article, I’ll go over how to rid yourself of the moochers, prevent them from reaccessing your Hulu account, and how best to beef up your account’s security.
+In this article, I’ll go over how to rid yourself of the uninvited watchers, then prevent them from re-accessing your Hulu account, and how best to beef up your account’s security to prevent any future moochers.
 Follow along every step of the way to ensure you’ve done all that needs to be done to obtain peace of mind for the future.
 Any skipped step could be considered a “crack in the foundation” of your account’s security.
 Do yourself a favor and do it right the first time.

 Here we go.

 Performing A Bit of Detective Work

 Likely the biggest red flag that someone is or has been using your Hulu account other than yourself is spotting odd choices in recommended films or new, unfamiliar accounts.
 You could reach out to those you know may have access to your Hulu to see if this is of their doing.
 This will help you weed out the possibility of a hack, at which point, you can commence removing people as you see fit.

 Once you’ve established those responsible, friend or stranger, we can get to work on ridding unwanted nuisances from your account.